alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 - Lighthouse validation was run on all pages (both mobile and desktop) in order to check accessibility and performance.

 ### Desktop Browsers Testing
-- The Website was tested on Google Chrome, Firefox, on Windows OS and Google Chrome, Firefox and Safari on MacOs with no issues noted.
+- The Website was tested on Google Chrome, Firefox, Windows OS and Google Chrome, Firefox and Safari on macOs with no issues noted.

 ### Mobile Testing
-- The website was viewed on a variety of devices such as iPhone 13 Pro, iPhone 13 Pro Max, iPhoneXR, Google Pixel 4, iPhone SE and iPad to ensure responsiveness on various screen sizes in both portrait and landscape mode.
+- The website was viewed on a variety of devices such as iPhone 13 Pro, iPhone 13 Pro Max, iPhone XR, Google Pixel 4, iPhone SE and iPad to ensure responsiveness on various screen sizes in both portrait and landscape mode.
 The website performed as intended.
 The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.

 ### Fixed Bugs
 - When deployed to Heroku, all images uploaded to the posts disappear after some time.
 Resolved: Setting up  Cloudinary to handle images.
-- When a new user Signs Up the websites returns error 500, but in reality the user has been created and they can login as normal.
-Resolved correcting the settings of the login pages resirect and email verification.
+- When a new user Signs Up the website returns error 500, but in reality, the user has been created and they can login as normal.
+Resolved correcting the settings of the login pages redirect and email verification.
-- When setting DEBUG = False was setup, error 500 was returned and no content was accessible.
+- When setting DEBUG = False was set up, error 500 was returned and no content was accessible.
 Resolved removing incorrect code handling 404 pages errors.

 ### Unfixed Bugs
 - Unable to load a custom 404 or 500 page.
 It returns an "Internal server error".
+Currently non resolved.

 &nbsp;